khan-shahnawaz/CornerCase/README.md

 # CornerCase

 A web application designed to find the corner test cases for incorrect code built using django, redis and celery.
+The site is deployed [<ins> here </ins>](https://cornercase.herokuapp.com/)

 ## Installation